GHC11, GHC10 fuel prices: Commercial drivers threaten naked demo

 According to the commercial drivers, if prices of the commodity do not fall in parity with the current economic hardship in the country, they will be compelled to storm the private residence of President Nana Addo Dankwa Akufo-Addo and the private residence of Finance Minister Ken Ofori-Atta to register their displeasure against the spiralling fuel prices and follow up with a naked demonstration at the Kwame Nkrumah Circle.

-The Ashanti Regional Chairman of the Concerned Drivers Association of Ghana, Nana Yaw Kwakye, made this disclosure on the back of a projection by the Chamber of Petroleum Consumers (COPEC) that the petrol price of petrol will be hitting the GHS10-mark while that of diesel will be nearing the GHS11-mark pet litre.
+The Ashanti Regional Chairman of the Concerned Drivers Association of Ghana, Nana Yaw Kwakye, made this disclosure on the back of a projection by the Chamber of Petroleum Consumers (COPEC) that the petrol price of petrol will be hitting the GHC10-mark while that of diesel will be nearing the GHC11-mark per litre.

-Earlier, the drivers had said the GHS8.44 per litre of petrol is highly abnormal and causing unbearable hardship.
+Earlier, the drivers had said the GHC8.44 per litre of petrol is highly abnormal and causing unbearable hardship.

 According to the drivers, the continuous increase in the price of fuel should never be justified by the government with the Russia-Ukraine war nor the fall of the cedi against the dollar.